RedisBloom/RedisBloom/docs/commands/tdigest.reset.md

-Reset a t-digest sketch: empty the sketch and re-initialize it.
+Resets a t-digest sketch: empty the sketch and re-initializes it.

 ## Required arguments
 <details open><summary><code>key</code></summary>